 Designed by architect William Strickland, the Tennessee Capitol building overlooks Bicentennial Mall.
 Construction began on the Capitol Building in 1844 and was completed in 1859.
 Strickland died during the construction in 1854 and is actually buried within its walls.
 The State Capitol building sits atop a high hill in downtown Nashville and offers a spectacular view of many areas around the downtown area.

-War Memorial Building was built in 1925 to honor soldiers who died in World War I and it is home to the Tennessee State Museum's Military Branch Exhibit.
+The War Memorial Building was built in 1925 to honor soldiers who died in World War I and it is home to the Tennessee State Museum's Military Branch Exhibit.
 The centerpiece of this exhibit is a large statue entitled Victory, located in the atrium.
 The War Memorial Building is located across the street from the State Capital.

-Formally known as Market Street, Second Avenue was placed on the National Register of Historic Places in 1972 and a few years later included in local historical overlay zoning.
+Formally known as Market Street, Second Avenue was placed on the National Register of Historic Places in 1972.
 This area is Nashville’s oldest downtown district and encompasses somewhere in the neighborhood of 50 or so properties.

-While there are plenty of grandiose things to see and do at the Downtown Nashville Library, the place for History Lovers to go is the Special Collections Section Located on the library's second floor; it is home to the Nashville Room, the Civil Rights Room, and the Nashville Banner Archives.
+While there are plenty of grandiose things to see and do at the Downtown Nashville Library, the place for History Lovers to go is the Special Collections Section located on the library's second floor.
+It is home to the Nashville Room, the Civil Rights Room, and the Nashville Banner Archives.

-The Bicentennial Capitol Mall State Park, one of Nashville's hidden gems, is located in the northwestern part of in downtown Nashville between Jefferson Street and James Robertson Parkway—next to Farmer's Market.
+The Bicentennial Capitol Mall State Park, one of Nashville's hidden gems, is located in the northwestern part of downtown Nashville, between Jefferson Street and James Robertson Parkway—next to Farmer's Market.
 This 19-acre park was built in honor of Tennessee’s 200th year of statehood and offers visitors a serene and captivating look into Tennessee history at every turn.

 Fort Negley was the largest fortification built by the occupying Union Army in Nashville, and the largest inland stone fort constructed during the Civil War.
 Though the fort was used as a Union Army centerpiece when declaring its superiority over Confederate forces, it was never actually directly attacked during the Battle of Nashville.